wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 2. Users registered with personal emails (e.g., Gmail).

-- **Why was my educational verification application rejected/revoked?
+- **Why was my educational verification rejected/revoked?
 What should I do if my application is rejected/revoked?**

 Your educational verification application may be rejected or revoked in the following situations: